-Student achievement is assessed by multiple means of evaluation including a culminating experience required for program completion (e.g., capstone experience, comprehensive examination, research project, or master's thesis).
+The institution assesses student achievement through multiple means of evaluation, including a culminating experience required for program completion (e.g., capstone experience, comprehensive examination, research project, or master's thesis).

-iii.
-Doctoral Degrees
+3. Doctoral Degrees

-Student achievement is assessed by multiple means of evaluation including qualifying examinations, comprehensive examinations, and dissertation or final research project.
-The comprehensive examination is given when all coursework is completed and prior to commencing work on the dissertation or final research project.
+The institution assesses student achievement through multiple means of evaluation, including qualifying examinations, comprehensive examinations, and dissertation or final research project.
+The institution requires students to successfully complete a comprehensive examination when all coursework is completed and prior to commencing work on the dissertation or final research project.

-i.
-STUDENT INTEGRITY AND ACADEMIC HONESTY
+I. STUDENT INTEGRITY AND ACADEMIC HONESTY

 The institution publishes clear, specific, policies related to student integrity and academic honesty.
 The institution affirms that the student who takes the examination is the same person who enrolled in the program and that the examination results will reflect the student's own knowledge and competence in accordance with stated learning outcomes.
-[C.9.
-Policy on Degree Programs - Page 5]